Algebraic structures of Vassiliev invariants for knot families: One-parametric families

-\paragraph{Degenerate cases.} It is also clear that the degenerate cases of several vanishing Vassiliev invariants give us just a finite number of primary Vassiliev invariants.
-The logic is the same.
-If some Vassiliev invariants, say, ${\cal V}^{{\cal K}_n}_{i_1},\dots,{\cal V}^{{\cal K}_n}_{i_k}$ are zero, then the number of Vassiliev invariants of order $\leq d$ grows faster than the number of partitions of $d$ that do not contain $i_1,\dots,i_k$ as a part.
-This number grows faster than the linear growth of $n$-powers of Vassiliev invariants of order $\leq d$.
+\paragraph{Degenerate cases.} One can also conjecture that the degenerate cases\footnote{We call knot families to be degenerate if all Vassiliev invariants at some orders vanish.} of several vanishing Vassiliev invariants give just a finite number of primary Vassiliev invariants.
+The logic is as follows.
+If some Vassiliev invariants, say, ${\cal V}^{{\cal K}_n}_{i_1},\dots,{\cal V}^{{\cal K}_n}_{i_k}$ are zero, then the number of elements in algebra of Vassiliev invariants of order $\leq d$ grows faster than the number of partitions of $d$ that do not contain $i_1,\dots,i_k$ as a part.
+This number grows faster than the linear growth of $n$-powers inside a Vassiliev invariant of order $\leq d$.
+Thus, we expect that at some high enough order we are able to express all monomials in $n$ through linear combinations of Vassiliev invariants.